Murder of David Reed: Geiger's arrest

 Joseph "Joe" Geiger was arrested in his home in Pottsville, Pennsylvania, a town near Schuylkill Haven.
 Upon arrest, he denied all involvement and instead pinned Fry as the murderer.
 Police did not believe him.
 Geiger said, "I didn't do it.
 I didn't admit to nothing."
 Police say that when they informed Geiger of the charges against him, Geiger began to cry and said that he could not afford a lawyer.
-Police believe Geiger was abusing methamphetamines at the time of his arrest and subsequently had not slept for days.
+Police believe Geiger was abusing methamphetamines at the time of his arrest and had not slept for days.

 Police and District Attorney James Goodman would not publicly release details of their evidence against Geiger besides witness testimonies, but did report that Joe Geiger "was able to account for all of the known injuries to David Reed before the police or other medical experts were able to determine them."

 Geiger was held without bail until his trial.
 He pleaded guilty on all charges, and, as part of a plea agreement, the charges for aggravated assault and third-degree murder were dropped against him.
 Aggravated assault was amended to simple assault.
 Geiger was found guilty.
 Part of his sentence was that he had to pay for the reburial of Reed.

-Impact

-The case of Reed's mysterious death had rattled the small town of Schuylkill Haven, 75 miles northwest of Philadelphia, for nearly 24 years.
-It was the town's largest and most notorious case ever, and was the oldest homicide to be solved.

-Author Bob Halloran, author of Irish Thunder: The Hard Life & Times of Micky Ward (inspiration for the movie The Fighter), announced in June 2010 that he was planning to write a book about David Reed's death and the subsequent cases.